House | 3 bedrooms | sleeps 6

 Tangiers is a fascinating Moroccan city to visit.
 It has many of the things that travellers love--a sense of exotic mystery, interesting history, beautiful vistas, unspoiled beaches, and friendly people.
 It is an interesting mix of north Africa, Spain, and France and is separated from Spain only by the 20 miles of the Strait of Gibraltar.

-Frequent ferries make the short crossing from Europe each day.
+Frequent ferries make the short crossing from Europe each day which takes 30 minutes to one hour depending on the season.

 The house is 5-10 minutes walk from the port, close to the Musée de la Kasbah and within walking distance from all the city attractions.
 It is very close to the Socco, where you can browse all the wonderful Moroccan crafts, and a 15 minute walk from the nearest beach.